Seiberg-Witten curves with O7$^\pm$-planes: Cubic prepotentials

 As discussed in the case for SU($N$) gauge theory with $1\mathbf{Sym}$ or $1\mathbf{AS}+8\mathbf{F}$, KK theories associated with Sp($N$) and SO($2N$) gauge theories are closely related:

 Consider also that two Higgs branches regarding SU($2N$) gauge theories with a symmetric or an antisymmetric:

 These Higgsings can be readily seen from the prepotential with the Weyl chamber for SU($2N$) of $a_1\ge\cdots\ge a_N\ge0\ge a_{N+1}\ge\cdots\ge a_{2N}$, by setting $a_i=-a_{2N+1-i}$.
-It can be also understood from the prepotential or 5-brane webs given in figure \ref{fig:HiggsSU2N}, where the NS5-brane stuck on an O7-plane for 5-brane webs of SU($2N)+1\mathbf{AS}/\mathbf{Sym}$ is Higgsed away together with its reflected mirror brane.
+It can be also understood from the prepotential or 5-brane webs given in figure \ref{fig:HiggsSU2N}, where the NS5-brane stuck on an O7-plane for 5-brane webs of SU($2N)+1\mathbf{AS}/\mathbf{Sym}$ is Higgsed away together with its reflected mirror brane.\footnote{For a study of Higgs branch for SO($N$) gauge theory via 5-brane webs with an O7$^+$-plane, see \cite{Akhond:2021ffo}.}

 These Higgs branches are consistent with the relations \eqref{eq:SU+SandAS} and \eqref{eq:SpandSO} with theories associated with an O7$^+$-plane or with an O7$^-$-plane and 8 D7-branes:

 and

 Here, we note that it follows from \eqref{eq:HiggsBranch} that there is another Higgs branch for $\mathrm{SU}(2N)_0+1\mathbf{Sym}+1\mathbf{AS}$ which is